Glasnevin Cemetery: Religious services

+Catholic Mass is celebrated by members of the local parish clergy every Sunday.
+An annual blessing of the graves takes place each summer as it has done since the foundation of the cemetery in 1832.

 In popular culture

 Glasnevin Cemetery is the setting for the "Hades" episode in James Joyce's 1922 novel Ulysses, and is mentioned by Idris Davies in his poem Eire.
+Portions of the 1967 film Ulysses, directed by Joseph Strick, were filmed at Glasnevin Cemetery.

+The gate of the cemetery, as well as the nearby pub John Kavanagh's 'The Gravediggers', were featured in the 1970 comedy film Quackser Fortune Has a Cousin in the Bronx.

-Shane MacThomais, the cemetery's historian, was author and contributor to a number of published works on the cemetery, prior to his death in March 2014.
+Shane MacThomais, the cemetery's historian, was the author and contributor to a number of published works on the cemetery, prior to his death in March 2014.

 The documentary One Million Dubliners was released in 2014, featuring stories about the history and operation of the cemetery.